-- The eBook edition is specially designed to be used on the go and is meant for quick revision and portability, while the paper edition is designed for detailed study.
+\ The concise eBook edition is specially designed to be used on the go and is meant for quick revision and portability, while the complete eBook edition & print edition are designed for detailed study.
 They do not carry the same content.
+Available for selected titles only.